newpush-labs/newpush-labs-homepage/reference/components/infrastructure-as-code.md

+---
+title: Infrastructure as Code
+order: 9
+---

 # Infrastructure as Code with Ansible

 NewPush Labs uses Ansible for infrastructure as code (IaC), ensuring consistency, reproducibility, and scalability in lab environments.